KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
 2. ESLint issues:
-   - MMM-SnowEffect.js: Line 162, Column 50: 'payload' is defined but never used. (rule: no-unused-vars)
-   - MMM-SnowEffect.js: Line 162, Column 59: 'sender' is defined but never used. (rule: no-unused-vars)
    - node_helper.js: Line 14, Column 42: 'notification' is defined but never used. (rule: no-unused-vars)
-   - node_helper.js: Line 14, Column 56: 'payload' is defined but never used. (rule: no-unused-vars)

 ### [MMM-soccer by fewieden](https://github.com/fewieden/MMM-soccer)